mcardle/falsa/README.md

 # Falsa

+# DOCS ARE NOT UP2DATE - BUT THE CODE WORKS JUST FINE - VIEW CODE FOR DOCUMENTATION - WILL BE UPDATED SHORTLY

 Falsa is a faker utility in PHP for creating dummy products and categories for webshops.

 Inspired by [fzaninotto/Faker](https://github.com/fzaninotto/Faker)